We recycle plastic

 - Squeezy toothpaste tubes (these can be recycled through Terracycle)

-- Plastic/foil pouches.
-For example, pet food or baby food (these can be recycled through the Co-op soft plastic recycling scheme)
+- Plastic/foil pouches or wrappers.
+For example, pet food or baby food pouches and tea bag or chocolate wrappers (these can be recycled through the Co-op soft plastic recycling scheme)

 - Biodegradable or compostable plastic (wrap, bags, cutlery or cups) – put in black bin – not accepted in green bin either